silentorb/marloth-story/books/fairytale/part5.md

 "Yes.
 Of course!
 We will set out immediately.
 Just let me gather my things."

-*This doesn't make any sense,* thought James.
+*This doesn't make sense,* thought James.
 Once again, he found himself staring at the crown, trying to figure out where he had seen it.
 It taunted him.
 Him and his rotting memory.
 He tried to work his way backward.
 He had a vague recollection of an orphanage.
 And walking